cshum/imagor-studio/docs/docs/deployment/embedded-mode.md

 Imagor Studio Embedded is a stateless, iframe-ready image editor built on top of imagor.
 It provides a web-based editing interface while maintaining the similar imagor configuration and URL signing.

-- **Same Core**: Uses your existing imagor configuration
-- **Stateless Operation**: No database required, uses JWT for stateless authentication
-- **Iframe Ready**: Designed for embedding in CMS and web applications
-- **Familiar Config**: Reuse your existing imagor secrets and settings

 ## Quick Start

 ### Using Pre-built Docker Image